-This year's Earth Day celebration is held on April 22nd.
-Volunteers work under the guidance of Angel Island State Park staff.
-Projects include trail maintenance, dock improvements, weed abatement and erosion control.
+This year's Earth Day celebration is April 21st.
+Volunteers work under the guidance of Angel Island State Park staff and projects include trail maintenance, dock improvements, weed abatement and erosion control.

-Sign up for volunteers opens in March through the California State Parks Foundation site
+Sign up to volunteer on the California State Parks Foundation site.